pac4j/spring-webmvc-pac4j/README.md

 4) The `CallbackController` finishes the login process for an indirect client

-5) The `ApplicationLogoutController` logs out the user from the application.
+5) The `LogoutController` logs out the user from the application.

 ==